-The CBN in 2017 replaced the issuance of hard copy CCIs with the electronic version (eCCIs).
-ECCIs which are enhanced versions of hard copy certificates are transferrable between banks upon an investor or lender’s request.
+The CBN in 2017 replaced the issuance of paper CCIs with the electronic version (eCCIs).
+ECCIs are enhanced versions of paper certificates and are transferrable between banks upon an investor or lender’s request.
 ECCIs provide a platform to banks to issue, administer, and reconcile their stock of CCIs in a more efficient manner.
 The operation of eCCIs also facilitates the receipt of the CBN’s approval on transaction requests and improves the overall turnaround time for processing capital transfers. eCCIs allow foreign investors in Nigeria to freely repatriate the proceeds of the investments in respect of which the CCI was issued.

 Permits and Licences

 The Nigerian Investments Promotion Commission (NIPC), the regulatory body vested with the powers to oversee the activities of foreign business operations in Nigeria was established by the Nigerian Investment Promotion Act Chapter N117 Laws of the Federation of Nigeria 2004 to encourage, promote and co-ordinate local investments.